neherlab/HIVEVO_reversion/README.md

 This section is intended for people who wish to work with the intermediate data used for the paper.
 Due to size issues, the intermediate data is saved in a compressed format in `data.tar.xz/`.
 One can use the `unpack_data.sh` script to uncompress it, which will generate the `data/` folder.
-This can be done with the command `./unpack_data.sh` on Linux distributions.
+This can be done with the command `bash unpack_data.sh` on Linux distributions.

 This data contains:
 - The raw and subsampled sequences for the BH analysis for the different regions and their metadata in `data/BH/raw/`